Home » False allegation of dowry: An act of extreme cruelty

 Recently, criminal law has undergone some extreme revisions to safeguard women, which has resulted in adding additional teeth to existing statutes (D.P.
 Act, 498-A, 406 IPC, and so forth).
 Because these laws are non-compoundable and non-bailable, the possibility of compromise between the spouses following suit is almost zero.
 It means that when a complaint is filed, everyone identified in the complaint is held accountable in the eyes of the law.

-ALSO READ: Irretrievable breakdown of marriage and Article 142
+ALSO READ: Dark complexion lead to breakdown of marriage

 Section 498-A of the IPC is a criminal legislation that allows the wife and her parents to prosecute any or all of the husband’s relatives with bodily or mental mistreatment.
 In these circumstances, the accused relatives are usually women of various ages (unmarried, wedded sisters of the spouse, his mother and sisters-in-law, elderly grandparents, and aunts).
 Other maternal and paternal family members, as well as tiny children, are included in the family.